DanSimon/scalene/README.md

 Scalene is a multi-threaded, asynchronous, reactive TCP I/O framework primarily focused on building HTTP servers.

-Scalene aims to be the fastest HTTP framework on the JVM while also having a simple and efficient API.
-It could also easily serve as a simple abstraction over NIO for generalized TCP applications, but for now this is not a first-class goal of the project.

 _**Notice** : This project is just getting started!
-Missing lots of features and probably super buggy, maybe you can help with that?_
+Lots of core functionality works but it's missing lots of features and probably super buggy, maybe you can help with that?_

 Probably best to just start with some examples.
 The obligatory hello-world:
 ```scala